toleberdyyev/AlgoPoject/README.md

-# AlgoPoject by toleberdyyev not AlgoProject :)
+# AlgoPoject by toleberdyyev, yes yes not a AlgoProject :)
 ##Hello, this is Algorithms sorting execution time project for SDU 2016 Fall
 **First of all you must know some requirements :**
 * You must install [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) or just a find out in [Google] (https://www.google.com/)  how to run IntelliJ IDEA app.